CyVerse-learning-materials/dnasubway_guide/docs/step5.md

 !!!
 Tip
         At the end of the BLAST results page, you can see the latest update to the DNA Subway BLAST database.

-1. Click 'BLASTN\' then click the \'BLAST\' link to BLAST the sequence of interest.
-When the search is completed a \'View\' link will appear.
+1. Click 'BLASTN' then click the 'BLAST' link to BLAST the sequence of interest.
+When the search is completed a 'View' link will appear.
 2. Examine the BLAST matches for candidate identification.
 Clicking the species name given in the BLAST hit will also give additional information/photos of the listed species.
-3. If desired, select the check box next to any hit, and click `&Add BLAST hits to project`{.interpreted-text role="guilabel"} to add selected sequences to your project.
+3. If desired, select the check box next to any hit, and click `&Add BLAST hits to project`{.interpreted-text role="guilabel"} to add selected sequences to your project. <br>
     ![blue_blast](./assets/dna_subway/blue_blast.png){width="400px" height="200px"}

     !!!
 Warning "Sample Data"